Inverfarigaig: Iron Age Fort

 Above Inverfarigaig is the Iron Age fort of Dun Deardail (Dùn Deardail, meaning "Deirdre's Fort"), at an elevation of 925 ft above sea level; it is associated with the legend of Deirdre of the Sorrows.
 Deirdre and the three sons of Usnach were meant to have lived near the fort for some of the time they stayed in Scotland.
 The fort was built by the Celts some time around 700 BCE and has been found to be partly vitrified.

 Royal Navy air crash

 On 29 May 1944, a Fleet Air Arm Stinson Reliant, serial FK943, flying out of RAF Skeabrae in Orkney, returning to base at HMS Monck at Port Glasgow, crashed 1 mi east of Inverfarigaig after clipping a tree whilst trying to remain under a low cloudbase, killing all three officers on board.
 Lieutenant Commanders Oliver Cairns and Norman O'Neil MC, and Commander Robert Ellis were all subsequently buried at the Tomnahurich Cemetery in Inverness.

+Conservation

+Broadleaf woodland to the immediate east of Inverfarigaig has been designated a Site of Special Scientific Interest by NatureScot due to the tree species present and the associated ground biota.